donaldboulton/minimal-mistakes/_posts/2017-01-02-post-reviews-external.md

 # Site Reviews

-External Reviews site, used for Google Positioning Micro data.
-Using Staticman's Popcorn Github repo to push reviews from my external popcorn site to my Root site donboulton.com.
-This is still a work in progress so Leave a Review for any page in donboulton.com and It will show up as a review on that page.
+Reviews [Powered by Staticman](https://staticman.net) and used for Google Positioning Micro data.
+Using Staticman's Popcorn Github repo to push reviews to my Root site donboulton.com.
+This is still a work in progress so Leave a Review in any page in donboulton.com and It will show up as a site review on that page.

+## Review in the works

+Working on single page reviews that when totaled together give a ratings for each post or page and then a overall site total.

+### Google Reviews

 {% include google-reviews.html %}